ddpalacios/Halloween-Classification/README.md

 classify guest's efforts on their costumes idea and be able to identify weather or not this costumes reaches the Halloween expectations.

-# Plan #1 Retrieve image dataset of good and bad Haloween costumes --
+# Plan #1 Retrieve image dataset of good and bad Halloween costumes --

 To a person's eye, many biases determine what is determined to be 'basic'.
 This issue was put into perspective and the definition of being "basic" in Haloween is differentiated by different subgroups.